lauraclay/coder-html-css-lessons/Lesson-6/lesson-plan-6.md

-# Lesson 6 - Feedback & Evaluation
+# Lesson 6: Feedback & Evaluation

 ##Introduction

-In this lesson, students will reflect on their webpage design and that of their peers for a given audience, with attention to trustworthiness, design and usability.
+In this lesson students will reflect on their webpage design and that of their peers for a given audience, with attention to trustworthiness, design, and usability.
 This is an important part of creating any digital artefact in computing and it can be overlooked.

-## Learning Objectives
+## Learning objectives

 - Understand what makes a good webpage design
 - Be able to apply feedback from others to their webpage design in order to improve it
 - Evaluate a webpage design with given criteria

-## Learning Outcomes
+## Learning outcomes

 ###All students are able to: